Sort by:

 Soil and Fertilizing

-Soil: Use well-draining, peat-based potting mix with perlite or orchid bark for aeration.
+- Soil: Use a well-draining, peat-based mix with perlite or compost.

-Fertilizer: Feed monthly with a balanced liquid fertilizer during spring/summer.
+- Fertilizer: Feed every 2-3 weeks with a balanced liquid fertilizer (10-10-10) during the growing season (spring to fall).

 Temperature and Humidity